 So after crossing one item of my checklist, I was onto the next closest one after seeing the Chrysler building from outside.
 The first thing I did once I got to the Empire State Building was to purchase my Grayline tickets.
 Don’t.
-Stupidest mistake I did.
+The stupidest mistake I did.
 Reasons will be apparent soon enough.
 I took a package for about 150$, which had entry to five attractions, a hop on hop off bus ticket for 3 days and a hop on hop off ferry ticket.

 Next, I went up to the observatory on Empire State building.
-It was not my first visit to Empire State Building but still, it is as awe-inspiring as ever.
+It was not my first visit to the Empire State Building but still, it is as awe-inspiring as ever.
 It is a bit of a wait even with the tickets.
 So get ready to deal with the waiting.

 Hop on – Hop off bus tour in New York

 Once that was done, I took the first hop on hop off tour bus.
 Basically, these tour buses cover Manhattan in 2 loops, one the downtown and the uptown loop.
-Since Empire state is on the downtown loop, I took a bus from there.
+Since the Empire State is on the downtown loop, I took a bus from there.
 Soon we were passing through Greenwich Village (yes this is where the ‘FRIENDS’ lived).
 I got down at Soho to do window shopping.
 On the way, we even saw the uniquely shaped Flatiron building.
 Flatiron building is a beautiful and unique structure.

 Once I was finished with Soho, I took the next bus to Battery Park.
-From Battery Park, I walked down back towards the famous Charging bull.
+From Battery Park, I walked down back towards the famous Charging Bull.
 There was a long queue to take a photo in front of the bull.
 So I just went and rubbed the horns for good luck.
 From there I walked towards the New York Stock exchange.
 Being a Sunday, it was filled with tourists.
-Nevertheless, it was fun just walking around the Financial district.
+Nevertheless, it was fun just walking around the Financial District.

 One World Trade Center, New York during 3 day itinerary in NYC